Janefrancess/Janefrancess/README.md

 - 👋 Hi, I’m @Stanley Chi
 - 👀 I’m interested in web development and security
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning full-stack development
 - 💞️ I’m looking to collaborate on as many challenging projects as possible
 - 📫 How to reach me @stanleychya@gmail.com